tezos-commons/baseDAO/TreasuryDAO.md

 **Class:** Action exception

-**Fires if:** An error occurred why trying to drop a proposal due to the proposal's voting period is not over
+**Fires if:** An error occurred when trying to drop a proposal due to the proposal's voting period is not over

 **Representation:** `("FAIL_DROP_PROPOSAL_NOT_OVER", ())`.